-Areas of Concern/IEP Goals

-The most frequent areas of IEP concern/goals listed were ADHD symptoms and socialcommunication (Table 4).
-With regards to EF and attention, the highest frequency items were assignment completion, organization and planning, on task behavior, general EF and problemsolving skills, memory, and processing speed.
+Areas of concern/IEP goals.
+The most frequent areas of IEP concern/goals listed were ADHD symptoms and social communication (see Table 4).
+With regard to EF and attention, the highest frequency items were assignment completion, organization and planning, on-task behavior, general EF and problem-solving skills, memory, and processing speed.
 In terms of academic problems, 56.5% of students were rated as having difficulties in written language, written expression, and/or writing.